The House of the Dead 2

 is a 1998 light gun shooter video game developed by Sega AM1 and published by Sega for arcades on the Sega NAOMI system.
 It is the second installment of the House of the Dead series, and a direct sequel to the original House of the Dead, released in 1997.
 The story picks up slightly over a year after the original game, and follows several AMS agents investigating a zombie outbreak in Italy.
 The protagonists are tasked with finding the source of the attack while also locating a fellow missing agent known as G.

-After its release in arcades, the game was ported to the Dreamcast in 1999, followed by Microsoft Windows in 2001, the Xbox in 2002 as a bonus in The House of the Dead III, and the Wii in 2008 as part of the compilation The House of the Dead 2 & 3 Return.
+After a very successful release in arcades, the game was ported to the Dreamcast in 1999, followed by Microsoft Windows in 2001, the Xbox in 2002 as a bonus in The House of the Dead III, and the Wii in 2008 as part of the compilation The House of the Dead 2 & 3 Return.
 It would also serve as the basis for several spinoff games in the franchise, most notably The Typing of the Dead.

 Gameplay

 The House of the Dead 2 is a rail shooter light gun game with an auto-reload feature that allows players to point their guns off-screen to reload their weapons without pulling the trigger.
 Players must shoot their way through hordes of zombies and other monsters while attempting to rescue civilians being attacked.
 Health is represented by torches at the bottom of the screen and are lost when the player is hit by an enemy or shoots a civilian.
 Bonus health can be awarded by rescuing civilians and finding first aid kits hidden in crates and barrels.

-As in the first game, this game incorporates a branching path system that allows for a variety of different routes in each stage depending on the players actions.
-This is expanded upon with more paths than the original which also lead a greater variety of stage layouts and locations, although the general story itself will always remain the same.
+As in the first game, this game incorporates a branching path system that allows for a variety of different routes in each stage depending on the players actions (such as saving civilians).
+This is expanded upon with an even greater variety of alternate stage layouts and locations, although these do not affect the plot of the game.

 The flashbacks to the first The House of the Dead in the game's introductory sequence were recorded using the game's engine.